 Absences & Pay

-As the Covid-19 situation progresses, employers will continue to have to deal with queries around how to deal with sickness and absence at work.
+Although the legal duty to self isolate has ended, Covid-19 infection levels remain high.
+Employers will therefore continue to have to deal with queries around how to deal with sickness and absence at work.

-Organisations may find themselves dealing with absences for a variety of reasons and will need to manage these in line with employees’ legal rights as well as current government guidance on self-isolation and quarantine.
+Organisations may find themselves dealing with absences for a variety of reasons and will need to manage these in line with employees’ legal rights as well as current government guidance on self-isolation.

 We have produced guides to summarise the legal rights to pay and suggested best practice for different types of absence: